emz1003/final-mks65/README.md

 * Kaitlyn: Main board is created correctly
 * Kaitlyn: Coded the function hitTarget, which makes a target either a hit or a miss
 * Kaitlyn: Also made hitTarget check if the coordinate entered was valid
-* Kaitlyn: Tested everything, it works!
+* Kaitlyn: Tested everything, but it doesn't work.
+Must work on it tomorrow.
 ### Features:

 ### Attempted: